 For Further Information Contact: Your Office of Thrift Supervision (OTS) Regional Office or the Supervision Policy Division of the OTS, Washington, DC.
 You may access this bulletin at our web site: www.ots.treas.gov.
-If you wish to purchase a handbook and a subscription to the updates, please contact the OTS Order Department at (301) 645-6264.

-Regulatory Bulletin 32-14
+Regulatory Bulletin 32-27

 SUMMARY OF CHANGES